Grapevine, TX, April 16, 2020 — Face masks are becoming the new normal, but there is a flood of bad instructions online.

 Analytics inside the BILT app indicate when users (in aggregate) seem to be having trouble with instructions.
 If there is an unexplained spike in completion time or a lot of replays of any one step, those instructions can be examined, improved, and updated in real time.
 Instruction designers are already working on other animations for even more basic instructions for threading, stitching, knotting, and washing.

-While wearing a face mask will not protect you from COVID-19, the CDC is urging mask use in public places like grocery stores and pharmacies where others may not be able to maintain social distances.
+While wearing a face mask will not protect you from COVID-19, many experts are urging mask use in public places like grocery stores and pharmacies where others may not be able to maintain social distances.
 Doctors encourage use of masks in public, even if you are asymptomatic in order to help “slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others,” according the CDC website.